-He is incubating AVF through The Graduate Institute’s Masters in Organizational Leadership under the guidance of Mel Toomey and Al Bhatt, and the Advisory Board below.
-Lev is also certified as an Integrative Sound and Music Practitioner through The New York Open Center's Sound & Music Institute and an Empowerment Life Coach through the Empowerment Institute.
+Lev will complete his Master of Arts in Organizational Leadership in August 2019; he is certified as an Integrative Sound and Music Practitioner through The New York Open Center's Sound & Music Institute and an Empowerment Life Coach through the Empowerment Institute.

 Tom Murtha - Senior Advisor, Preventable Surprises